fitzss/Catalyst/1. Constructor_Theory/Readme.md

   - and how it could or could not do that,
   - and why it could or could not do that too.

+# A Task is a specified physical transformation on a substrate, which involves changing an attribute from one state to another.

+# A constructor
+for a task T
+is a system which whenever presented with the substrate of the task T in one of the input attributes, it delivers it in one of the states of the allowed output attributes, and retains the ability to do that again.